MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

         };

         axios.post("http://" + ip + "/api/led/change", data)
-        // Chain then() after calling post().
+        // Use then() after calling post().
 Pass a callback function to interpret the return values of the POST call and print a message to the console about whether the request was a failure or a success.
             .then(function (response) {
                 console.log(`ChangeLED was a ${response.data[0].status}`);
         })

     </script>